 Petoskey Michigan is such an outstanding city to visit and the start of our Michigan fall road trip.
 Visit the Petoskey State Park, enjoy a chocolate tour at Kilwins, get in a round of golf (if it's warm enough) and enjoy the lovely waterfront.
 Grab our 14 Awesome Things to Do in Petoskey guide!!

-Lodging: We enjoy staying at The Inn at Bay Harbor, 3600 Village Harbor Drive, Bay Harbor, MI.
-You can rent ebikes (like we did above!), enjoy a couples massage, watch the crashing waves from the deck, and have dinner in their inhouse restaurant.
+Lodging: Chris and I enjoy staying at The Inn at Bay Harbor, 3600 Village Harbor Drive, Bay Harbor, MI.
+You can rent electric bikes (like we did above!), enjoy a couples massage, watch the crashing waves from the deck, and have dinner in their inhouse restaurant.
 See our photos and fun experiences at the Inn at Bay Harbor!

 So let's head out!
 Travel about two miles north of downtown Petoskey on US-31.
 Turn left onto M-119 toward Harbor Springs.